macicchino/Food_Insecurity/README.md

 #### Tables

 <Details><Summary>Stores Table</Summary>
-The stores table shows the change by percentage(%) of Grocery stores from 2011 to 2016 by FIPS, State and County.
+The Stores Table shows the change by percentage of grocery stores from 2011 to 2016 by FIPS, state and county.

 ![dev_1](Resources/Images/stores.png "Stores Image")